FOREX -D-Day for euro as market awaits ECB quantitative easing

 By Patrick Graham

-LONDON, Jan 22 (Reuters) - The euro held more than a cent above 11-year lows on Thursday as uncertainty over how it will move surged to the highest in years ahead of a press conference at which the European Central Bank is expected to announce a major bond-buying plan.
+LONDON, Jan 22 (Reuters) - The euro held more than a cent above 11-year lows on Thursday, ahead of a European Central Bank policy meeting expected to launch the outright money-printing the bank has steadfastly avoided since 2008.

-Traders and strategists at the major banks say an extended quantitative easing programme, outlined by Reuters and other news services on Wednesday, is fully priced-in to the current value of the euro.
+Traders and strategists at the major banks say an extended monthly bond-buying programme, outlined by Reuters and other news services on Wednesday, is fully priced-in to the current value of the euro.

 That argues for a clearing out of many of the bets on the currency weakening against the dollar that have made money for investors over the past six months and the euro rose almost a cent on Wednesday.